-STA FEING NEEDS Law clerk; assistance of a senior judge.
+Law clerk; assistance of a senior judge.
 Assigned staff attorney, reliable internet connection; ability to work remotely.
 Competent staff on departments that work in State Court.
-(Solicitor, clerk, etc) SO Additional personnel from the Solicitor's office.
-Z Chatham County State Court needs an additional judge and the related infrastructure.
-S Prosecutorsthere is a severe shortage.
-AFF More court reporters and court space to run more courtrooms.
-ST A law clerk to assist in research and drafting orders, additional funding for courtroom personnel and furniture and other fixtures, additional office personnel to assist in the management of day to day caseload.
+(Solicitor, clerk, etc) ŝ Additional personnel from the Solicitor's office.
+NEEDS Chatham County State Court needs an additional judge and the related infrastructure.
+STAFFING Prosecutorsthere is a severe shortage.
+More court reporters and court space to run more courtrooms.
+LS .
+A law clerk to assist in research and drafting orders, additional funding for courtroom personnel and furniture and other fixtures, additional office personnel to assist in the management of day to day caseload.
 Need more senior judge money for fill in.
-Another judge.
-Better courtroom audio-visual. Š 7 ¥ 0 Better case management software.
-NH current technology, more IT specialist, additional support staff technology current technology, more IT specialist, additional support staff My county does not have enough courtrooms to accommodate all of the court dates needed by all of the TECHNO current technology, more IT specialist, additional support staff current technology, more IT specialist, additional support staff My county does not have enough courtrooms to accommodate all of the court dates needed by all of the JRT- · ¥ current technology, more IT specialist, additional support staff My county does not have enough courtrooms to accommodate all of the court dates needed by all of the different courts.
-Acourtroom dedicated to my office.
-I'm currently sharing several courtrooms with Judges who have priority over the available courtrooms.
-COURT- · ¥ current technology, more IT specialist, additional support staff My county does not have enough courtrooms to accommodate all of the court dates needed by all of the different courts.
-Acourtroom dedicated to my office.
-I'm currently sharing several courtrooms with Judges who have priority over the available courtrooms.
-We are in desperate need of another courtroom so that both judges can have jury trials simultaneously COURT- current technology, more IT specialist, additional support staff My county does not have enough courtrooms to accommodate all of the court dates needed by all of the different courts.
-Acourtroom dedicated to my office.
-I'm currently sharing several courtrooms with Judges who have priority over the available courtrooms.
+Another judge. ≻ Better courtroom audio-visual.
+Better case management software. ž current technology, more IT specialist, additional support staff TECHNO My county does not have enough courtrooms to accommodate all of the court dates needed by all of the - different courts.
+A courtroom dedicated to my office.
+I'm currently sharing several courtrooms with Judges who have priority ÷ ž over the available courtrooms.
+COURT room We are in desperate need of another courtroom so that both judges can have jury trials simultaneously Ϋ́ ~ ~ without logistical concerns